 Volunteers are required to submit a recent Working with Children Check or a police report – we can advise on how to arrange this.

 Your medical voluntary work may be eligible for CPD points from your relevant college.
 We will forward the guiding notes with your travel documents.

-All foreign nationals travelling to Sri Lanka are required to apply for online Electronic Travel Authorization (ETA) before departure to Sri Lanka by logging on to www.eta.gov.lk website.
+All foreign nationals travelling to Sri Lanka are required to apply for online Electronic Travel Authorization (ETA) before departure by logging onto www.eta.gov.lk .
 Please let us know if you need any advice or assistance with your visa.

 Please refer to our Terms & Conditions.
 Deposits are non-refundable once your arrangements have been confirmed.

 Please note that all costs are subject to change due to airline increases, taxes, hotel and volunteer price increases, as well as currency adjustments.